eriksandstroem/SenFuNet/README.md

 1. Clone the repository and submodules to your local directory: <pre><code>git clone --recursive https://github.com/tfy14esa/SenFuNet.git</code></pre> In the following, we denote the local path to the SenFuNet codebase as "ROOT_FOLDER".
 2. Create a python virtual environment: <pre><code>python -m venv senfunet_env</code></pre>
 3. Activate the virtual environment: <pre><code>source senfunet_env/bin/activate</code></pre>
 4. Open the requirements.txt and change the path to the submodule evaluate-3d-reconstruction according to your file structure.
+Set the variable "ground_truth_data_base" to the directory where you store the ground truth .ply meshes.
+This variable is located in the config.py file of the evaluate_3d_reconstruction library located in the "deps" folder.
 5. Open the requirements.txt and replace the Open3D entry with a version of your choice.
 Install version 0.13.0 or newer (this has not been tested).
 Replace the entry with e.g. "open3d==0.13.0".
 A local version of the Open3D library was used when developing the project which is the reason why this entry needs to be replaced.
 5. Install the dependencies: <pre><code>pip install -r requirements.txt</code></pre>
 6. Note that the project uses "Weights and Biases" for logging during training.
 If you want to train your own models, therefore create your own account at [**Weights and Biases**](https://wandb.ai/site).